Useful MECP2 Resources for Researchers

 GeneDis - Human Genetic Disease Database - Rett Syndrome

 "GeneDis is a human genetic disease database with a user graphical interface to a sequence search engine.
 GeneDis currently includes 12 human genetic diseases.
 For each human genetic disease, an individual web site is created.
 The primary sequences of genes and proteins involved in these human genetic diseases are linked to mutation tables.
 Known mutations are incorporated in the gene and protein sequences using hyperlinks.
-The 3D structure is presented in cases where it has been determined experimentally and/or in cases where a homology model can be built based on a template of known 3D structure http://www.tau.ac.il/~racheli/genedis/rtt/1qk9_wt.gif ."
+The 3D structure is presented in cases where it has been determined experimentally and/or in cases where a homology model can be built based on a template of known 3D structure."

 Other Useful Links:

-Online Mendelian Inheritance in Man http://www3.ncbi.nlm.nih.gov/Omim/
+Online Mendelian Inheritance in Man

 "This database is a catalogue of human genes and genetic disorders authored and edited by Dr. Victor A. McKusick and his colleagues at Johns Hopkins and elsewhere, and developed for the World Wide Web by NCBI the National Center for Biotechnology Information.
 The database contains textual information, pictures, and reference information.
 It also contains copious links to NCBI's Entrez database of MEDLINE articles and sequence information."

-Rett syndrome Entry OMIM 312750
+Rett syndrome entry

 PubMed http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=PubMed